lionelclement/Elvex/README.md

 It is written by Lionel Clément at Bordeaux University - France and released by LaBRI under GNU GPL License.

 The system is using handwritten *lexicon* and *rules* as parameters, and a *concept* as an input.
-Finally, it outputs a text in Natural Language that represents exactly the "concept".
-The "concept" may be the meaning, but also elements of speech like language level, illocutionary acts, enonciative properties, etc.
+Finally, it outputs a text in Natural Language that represents exactly the input.
+The "concept" or "What to say" may be the meaning, but also elements of speech like language level, illocutionary acts, enonciative properties, etc.

+Although it is an Artificial Intelligence program, it is not a stochastic system based on neural networks.

 programming language used
 -------